yorklyb/yorklyb/README.md

 ### Greetings!
-- 🔭 I’m currently working on perception.
+- 🔭 I’m currently working on Nerf, Neus, and Diffusion.
 - 📫 How to reach me: buaayorklau@gmail.com or yorklyb@yorku.ca